grame-cncm/faustwebsite/_posts/2017-06-16-custom-memory-allocator.markdown

 // Allocate the dsp instance using regular C++ new mydsp* dsp = new mydsp();

-// Allocate static tables using custom memory allocator mydsp::classInit(48000, &manager);
+// Allocate static tables using the custom memory allocator mydsp::classInit(48000, &manager);

 // Initialise the given instance